canonical/ubuntu-packaging-guide/docs/explanation/stable-release-updates.rst

 Regressions
 -----------

 Regressions are unintended negative consequences that updates introduce.
 They appear as new bugs or failures in previously well-functioning aspect of an Ubuntu release.

-If a package update introduces a regression that makes it through the verification process to :ref:`updates <ArchivePockets_Updates>`, file a bug report about the issue and add the tag ``regression-update`` to the bug.
+If a package update introduces a regression that makes it through the :ref:`verification <Verification>` process to :ref:`updates <ArchivePockets_Updates>`, file a bug report about the issue and add the tag ``regression-update`` to the bug.

 For regressions that only apply to the package in :ref:`proposed <ArchivePockets_Proposed>`, follow up on the bug with a detailed